wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values-value-view/README.md

 # ValueView

-ValueView introduces the <code>jQuery.valueview</code> widget which may be used to display and edit data values (`DataValue` objects defined in the [DataValues](https://github.com/DataValues/DataValues) library and supported via the [DataValuesJavaScript](https://github.com/wmde/DataValuesJavascript) package).
+ValueView introduces the <code>jQuery.valueview</code> widget which may be used to display and edit data values (`DataValue` objects defined in the [DataValues](https://github.com/DataValues/DataValues) library and supported via the [DataValues JavaScript](https://github.com/wmde/DataValuesJavascript) package).
 The `jQuery.valueview` widget and its resources may be extended to support custom `DataValue` implementations.

 ## Components